msebbane1/Matcha/README.md

     • Base de données : PostgreSQL ou MariaDB
     • Web Server : Nginx ou Apache

+General Instructions

+    • Database : create queries manually

+    • Website : must have a header, a main section and a footer

+    • Mobile : usable on a mobile phone and keep an acceptable layout on small resolutions

+    • Errors : Not any errors, warnings or in the web console

+    • Security :
+        - NOT have plain text passwords stored in the db
+        - Protected against SQL injections
+        - Validation of all the forms and upload

 Lancement
     -> make ou docker-compose up --build
     -> backend : http://localhost:8080/